SAP-archive/BUILD/Contribution.md

 ##<a name="How Do I Make Changes to Product Norman Sub-Projects?"></a>How Do I Make Changes to Product Norman Sub-Projects?

 You submit changes to Project Norman sub-projects, such as bug fixes and new or improved features, using pull requests to the relevant sub-project repository.
-However, prior to making changes to your branched version of the project, you should ensure that you are spending your time wisely.
-We do not accept all pull requests, and those we accept have to meet specific standards.
+Therefore, prior to coding changes, you should ensure that you are spending your time wisely.
+We do not accept all pull requests, and those we accept have to meet specific standards by proposing and disussing new features with our core developers via mailing list.
+Furthermore, the developer might have some valuable hints and tips that save you a lot of time of and effort.
-Therefore, prior to creating new code, you should always disuss new features with our core developers via mailing list.

 For more information on Project Norman mailing lists, see our [Communications Guidelines](https://github.wdf.sap.corp/Norman/Norman/blob/master/Communication%20Guidelines.md).

-Furthermore, the developer might have some valuable hints and tips that save you a lot of time of and effort.
-Once this discussion yields a shared consensus, you can confidently proceed and create the code.
+Once this discussion yields a shared consensus, you can confidently proceed and create the code and submit your change using the following procedure:

-**To create code for your enhancment of bug fix, do the following**:
+**Create code for your enhancment of bug fix, do the following**:

 **1.**   Fork the sub-project repo and then clone the fork.
 For more information, see [Fork a Repo] (https://help.github.com/articles/fork-a-repo/).